Teaching Claude Code Quality Patterns with a Custom Skill

 January 9, 2026

-CLI Development: Complete patterns for building command-line interfaces with Click, including proper error handling with click.echo() instead of print(), directing errors to stderr, and treating CLI commands as error boundaries that catch exceptions and exit cleanly with SystemExit(1).
+CLI Development: Build Click interfaces with proper error handling.
+Use click.echo() for output, direct errors to stderr, and treat CLI commands as error boundaries that catch exceptions and exit with SystemExit(1).

-The skill approach complements broader resources like the handbook’s Modern Python Project Setup Guide for AI Assistants, allowing teams to layer project-specific patterns on top of general Python best practices.
+The approach works alongside broader resources like the handbook’s Modern Python Project Setup Guide for AI Assistants.

 Example Patterns